kesiev/stampadia-travelers/README.md

 <div align="center" style="margin:60px 0">
     <p><img src="markdown/mistfall.png"></p>
-    <p>Mistfall's second quest The Abomination lays the place tiles in a 3x3 grid.</p>
+    <p>Mistfall's second quest The Abomination lays the place tiles in a 3x3 grid.
+(From BGG)</p>
 </div>

 I needed another way to create something to explore with 9 cards that allowed a little more flavor text.
 Using single cards to describe an area and placing that on a grid is a quite common solution in board games (like in [Mistfall](https://boardgamegeek.com/boardgame/168274/mistfall) and the [Mini Rogue](https://boardgamegeek.com/boardgame/311715/mini-rogue)'s retail version) but, mixed with the procedural nature of the project, it suggested a new experiment.

 <div align="center" style="margin:60px 0">
     <p><img src="markdown/minirogue.png"></p>
-    <p>In Mini Rogue's retail version the player explores a 3x3 grid of Room cards, moving from the top-left to the bottom-right.</p>
+    <p>In Mini Rogue's retail version the player explores a 3x3 grid of Room cards, moving from the top-left to the bottom-right.
+(From BGG)</p>
 </div>

 COS and the TOS _Dungeon Adventures_ are inspired by old-school roguelikes, in which a procedurally generated planimetry is filled with stuff that may kill or help you.
 Some more modern roguelikes, especially metroidvania-inspired ones like [A Robot Named Fight!](https://store.steampowered.com/app/603530/A_Robot_Named_Fight/) and [Sundered](https://store.steampowered.com/app/535480/Sundered_Eldritch_Edition/), have some kind of _superstructure_, in which procedurally placed _biomes_ interact with each other to open new paths and offer some backtracking.